thedirtyd/yet-another-media-player/README.md

 - Switch between multiple media players in a single card using chips
 - Group supported players
   - Control volume as a group or individually
   - Separate volume entity via YAML
+  - Override sync volume behavior on a per entity basis using `group_volume`
 - Add background image sensor for when not in use
 - Auto-switches to the active media player
   - Manually selected players will pin in place for the current session until manually removed